RyanLiu6/Ena/README.md

 Below you'll find more details about the flags and options Ena can be ran with.

 ##### Directory
-In this repo, you'll find two pre-set directories for which Ena is designed to act upon - `statements` and `output`, which both have first level subdirectories corresponding to individual Financial Institutes.
+In this repo, you'll find two pre-set directories for which Ena defaults to act upon - `statements` and `output`, which both have first level subdirectories corresponding to individual Financial Institutes.
 By default, Ena will look at `statements` to glob statements and process, before creating CSV files in `output`.

 If there are statements under `statements/RBC` then a single CSV will be created in `output/RBC`, containing transactions found in all statements.
 Thus, it is recommended to run Ena as frequently as possible (with the highest being monthly) to reduce the chance of bugs.

+If you wish to change the directory that Ena looks for statements in, you can do so.

 ##### Logging
 Ena uses Python's `logging` module to handle outputs to the console, and by default, will set logging level to `WARNING`.
 However, if verbose mode is enabled via `-v, --verbose`, Ena will log at the `INFO` level for this particular run.

 Verbose logging at the `INFO` level is useful during debugging or attempting to add new Financial Institutes.
 It is not advised to use verbose mode for general usage as it spits out a lot of information that is not needed.

+##### Manual Review
+As mentioned above in features, categorization via local LLM inference isn't perfect.
+Thus, in the case that a user wishes to manually review transactions that the LLM could not categorize due to low confidence, this flag is provided.

+If specified via the `-m, --manual-review` flag when running Ena, then for every transaction that has been categorized as the catch-all category of Expense (Category.EXPENSE), the terminal will prompt the user to manually categorize the transaction.
+For this, the user must type exactly the category they want to categorize this transaction as.

 ## Goals and WIP
 The following Financial Insitutes are a WIP as I do not have access to them atm.